 HOW IT STARTED

-We are two young people – Shivangi & Akshay, who are now following our passion of doing something different.
-After bouncing ideas with each other for several months and promising that would start out on own, we settled on India Printmaker House.
+Shivangi & Akshay are following their passion to do something different.
+After bouncing ideas with each other for several months and promising that would start out on own, they settled on India Printmaker House.

-We are not looking to change the world but merely making it a bit happier and artsy.
-We want to celebrate young printmakers everywhere by supporting them and helping them get connected to collectors.
-Also as we grow, we wish to support them financially as well, so that they can continue following their passions and dreams and once again be a child.
-A child who have always expressed freely, without any restrictions and with joy.
+They are not looking to change the world but merely making it a bit happier and artsy.
+They want to celebrate young printmakers everywhere by supporting them and helping them get connected to collectors.

-As an artist she realized that there weren’t enough opportunities for her to sustain in this field and do what she really loved to do.
+As a printmaker she realised that there weren’t enough opportunities for her to sustain in this field and do what she really loved to do.
 Even though she is fairly doing well, it’s hard!
-Keeping that in mind and thinking of growth as not just an individual but a collective growth of society, she took an initiative to create a platform where ‘India Printmaker House’ could support artists financially and give them a space where they could dream, create and grow.
+Keeping that in mind and thinking of growth as not just an individual but a collective growth of society, she took an initiative to create a platform where ‘India Printmaker House’ could support artists financially and give artists a space where they can connect with each other and create further possibilities.

 Akshay one of our two founders tries to claim the title of Crowned Head of India Printmaker House.
 He spent his childhood in various countries, which has given him an interesting take on artworks.